How It All Began

 With his gymnasts Kiril (left) and Matthew (right) from the Elite Gymnastics Academy winning medals at the London Regional Championships in 2016

-Together with the coaches from Basingstoke GC who took part in his PhD research with some of their gymnasts, Basingstoke, England, 2017
+Together with the coaches from Basingstoke GC who took part in Stefan's PhD research with some of their gymnasts, Basingstoke, England, 2017

 Stefan's gymnast (Fergus) representing the Elite Gymnastics Academy won gold medals on Floor and Vault (at the open category, over the age of 16) from the London Regional Championships in 2017